Bilal Sarwary: 'In a city I loved, suddenly nowhere was safe'

 I was initially working with Abu Dhabi TV and was based in the Intercontinental Hotel with five other journalists.
 I woke up every morning clouded in a haze of fear, as Kabul became the primary focus of American airstrikes.
 Known al-Qaeda operatives and Taliban came and went from our hotel, and we saw them wandering in nearby streets.
 Explosions rang through the night.
 I wondered if our hotel would be next.

-And then one morning in early December, the Taliban were gone.
 Within hours, people were lining up again outside barber shops to have their beards trimmed.
 Rhythmic Afghan music filled the streets, filling the vacuum left by explosions.
 Afghanistan was born again that morning.

 From that moment onwards, I was intimately involved in observing the lives of ordinary Afghans firsthand, as they transitioned back to normality, no longer as a translator but as a journalist in my own right.
 From covering Tora Bora in the East to the Shai Koat battle in Paktia, I had seen the Taliban toppled.